 Want to take your Japanese study to the next level?
 Need audio lessons?
 If you are a lower or upper-intermediate learner, check out these podcasts!

-Students above the elementary level can listen to podcasts of this type.
+Students at the intermediate or advanced level can listen to podcasts of this type.
 This can also help you prepare for the JLPT Intermediate (N3).
 Check out these top picks!

 14. Bilingual News